 2> stop the periodical reporting timer or timer T321 or timer T322, whichever one is running, and reset the associated information (e.g. timeToTrigger) for this measId.

+reset the associated information (e..g. timeToTrigger) of the EventTriggeredConfig for event-triggered measurement logging for network-side data collection.

 <Change 2>